This Is How I Cook

 Well, I don’t know about you, but I think this recipe is a whole lot easier than stuffing cabbage leaves and certainly a lot faster!

-Next time you're craving something warm and cozy on a cold winter day, try these unstuffed cabbage rolls with meatballs.
+Next time you're craving something warm and cozy on a cold winter day, try these unstuffed sweet and sour cabbage recipe.

 The unstuffed Sweet and Sour cabbage mixture with meatballs is what many may consider a soup.

-The sweetness comes from the tomato sauce, honey, and sugar while the lemon taste and salt contribute to the sour sauce.
+The sweetness comes from the tomato sauce, honey, and sugar while the lemon contributes to the sour sauce.

-The soup thickens quite fast, the softer the shredded cabbage becomes.
+The soup thickens quite fast, as the shredded cabbage cooks down.

 Tips When Making this Sweet and Sour Cabbage with Meatballs

 • I have made the meatballs with turkey, but have not tried ground chicken.
-Ground beef holds together the best.
+Ground beef is traditional, but use what works for you.

 • Use good tomatoes.
 They are a key component of this recipe.
 Spend a little more than the store brand!

-• And whatever paprika you choose to use, please make sure it is fresh.
+• Whatever paprika you choose to use, please make sure it is fresh.
 Smell it.
 It should smell good.
-The wonderful aroma from the dish will fill the kitchen and weave their way up to your nostrils.
 If you can’t smell anything, it isn’t fresh!
 Hungarian paprika is always good.

-• Also, don’t forget lots of fresh ground pepper and crusty bread to sop up any soup on your plate when you serve this.
+• Also, don’t forget lots of fresh ground pepper and crusty bread to soak up any soup on your plate.

-• And if you want to make it a bit spicier feel free to add hot paprika.
+• If you want to make unstuffed cabbage a bit spicier feel free to add hot paprika.
+Smoked paprika would also add a new dimension.
+Just remember cabbage can take a lot of seasoning.
+Don't skimp!

 • A great heavy medium pot or Dutch oven is always good and you know I prefer Le Creuset.
 However, this one is really good, too!
 You can also use an instant pot, pressure cooker or slow cooker for this recipe.